Locally Trivial Deformations of Toric Varieties: Deformation functors

-In this section, our main aim is to lay down the necessary groundwork for defining the deformation functors in \S\ref{sec:functor1} and \S\ref{sec:functor2}.
-We will begin by giving an overview of the definition of the Baker-Campbell-Hausdorff product for a Lie algebra.
-Additionally, we will present proofs of several basic properties that will be useful in the subsequent sections.
-For more details about Lie algebras, we refer to \cite{Hall}, \cite{Lie}.

-Let $\mfg$ be a Lie algebra.
-By possibly embedding $\mfg$ into a universal enveloping algebras (see \cite[Theorem 9.7]{Hall}), we can always assume that the Lie bracket on $\mfg$ is given by the commutator in some associative algebra.
-Through this embedding into an associative algebra, we define $\exp(x)$ for any $A\in \Comp$ and $x\in \mfg \otimes \mfm_A$ using the formal power series of the exponential map.
+Let $\mfg$ be a Lie algebra over $\KK$, not necessarily of finite dimension.
+By possibly embedding $\mfg$ into a universal enveloping algebras (see \cite[Theorem 9.7]{Hall}), we can always assume that the Lie bracket on $\mfg$ is given by the commutator in some associative algebra $\Lambda$.
+Through this embedding into an associative algebra $\Lambda$, for any $A\in \Comp$ and $x\in \mfg \otimes \mfm_A$ we define $\exp(x)$ in $\Lambda\otimes A$ using the formal power series of the exponential map.
 These maps are clearly convergent in the $\mfm_A$-adic topology.

 The Baker-Campbell-Hausdorff (BCH) product $x\bch y$ of $x,y \in \mfg \otimes \mfm_{A}$ is defined by the relation